 - You must be 65 years or older prior to January 1 of the current year.

 - Gross household income (as defined below) cannot exceed the H.U.D. qualifying income for the preceding year.

-- You will be required to provide all W-2 forms and 1099 forms for the last calendar year along with your application.
+- You will be required to provide all W-2 forms and 1099 forms for everyone living in the home during the last calendar year along with your application.

-- In Person — You may apply for a Senior Valuation Limitation at the Tulsa County Assessor's Office between 8:00–5:00 Monday–Friday (excluding holidays) between January 1 and March 15 or within 30 days from the date of issue on the "Notice of Increase in Assessed Value of Real Estate".
-Our office is located at Tulsa County Administration Building, Room 215, 500 S. Denver, Tulsa, OK 74103.
+- In Person — You may apply for a Senior Valuation Limitation at the Tulsa County Assessor's Office between 8:00–5:00 Monday–Friday (excluding holidays) between January 1 and March 15 or within 30 days from the mailing date indicated on the "Notice of Increase in Valuation of Real Property".
+Our office is located at Tulsa County Headquarters, 5th floor, 218 W. Sixth St., Tulsa, OK 74119.

 - By Mail — You may download and fill out the Property Valuation Limitation and return it by mail to:

 John A. Wright, Tulsa County Assessor